 To be eligible, students must meet the following criteria:

-Note: A student who has not yet completed a 2019-2020 Free Application for Federal Student Aid must do so (fafsa.ed.gov) by June 30 to be eligible for a CARES Act emergency grant.
+Note: A student who has not yet completed a 2020-2021 Free Application for Federal Student Aid must do so (fafsa.ed.gov) by December 18 to be considered for a CARES Act emergency grant.
 Even though a student may not qualify for the Pell grant, they may be eligible for this funding.
 BMCC also requires the high school diploma or GED on file.

-BMCC will calculate the award for spring, 2020 semester based on the enrollment status as of March 13, 2020.
+BMCC will calculate the award for fall 2020 semester based on the enrollment status as of October 30, 2020.
 The following amounts will be awarded:

 To ease the burden on students and distribute these funds more quickly, an application will not be required.
 BMCC has identified which students meet the eligibility requirements and will notify them by email.